Riggd/portfolio/src/projects/eFuse.md

 ---
 <section>

-### eFuse's existing [eRena Leaderboard Extension](https://dashboard.twitch.tv/extensions/7n05t3351hle0tx07a4uejyjmk8aay-1.4.6) was limited in functionality, and difficult for tournament operators to get setup.
+### eFuse's existing [eRena Leaderboard Extension](https://dashboard.twitch.tv/extensions/7n05t3351hle0tx07a4uejyjmk8aay-1.4.6) was limited in functionality, and difficult for tournament operators to get set up.

 ### I delivered research and designs to capture an additional revenue stream for the business, while improving the fans overall engagement with eFuse by
 - adding support for additional bracket types

-- increasing engagement from fans and enthusiasts viewing events hosted by eFuse or influencers participating in events.
+- introducing event information contextually in Twitch streams

-- overhauling the visual design & content shown to fans
+- driving impressions to sponsors and advertisers through improved ad placement

-- driving impressions to sponsors and advertisers, so we can host more events
+- overhauling the visual design of the extension
 </section>

 <section>

 #### Hypothesis
 **By providing fans event and sponsor information without leaving the Twitch.com stream,  they would be more likely to engage with event and sponsored content.
-Additionally, prioritizing event information first, could avoid ad-blindness and thus increase the likelihood of a converter viewer -> buyer for a sponsor.**
+Additionally, prioritizing event information first, could avoid ad-blindness and thus increase the likelihood of a fan becoming a buyer for our sponsors.**
 </section>
 <section>